POSTED: 1 Dec 2024

 • Although they are rare, side effects of adenosine include irritation, redness or an allergic reaction.

-• Should you experience any discomfort after using adenosine containing products, stop use and consult a doctor.
+• Should you experience any discomfort after using adenosine-containing products, stop use and consult a doctor.

 Adding adenosine to your skincare routine is easy.
 Here are some top tips for incorporating adenosine into your skincare routine to get the most out of its benefits: